 If a Windows update is stuck for too long, then it might possible that some Windows files got corrupted.
 In that case, running an SFC scan might help.
 SFC scan is a Microsoft utility to scan for and restore corrupted windows files.

-2. In Advanced options, you”ll see, command prompt option select it to open CMD.
+2. In Advanced options, you”ll see, the command prompt option select it to open CMD.

 3. Now, run the following command in CMD.

-Do wait for the process to 100% complete.
-Once, the process gets complete, do start Windows.
+Do wait for the process to be 100% complete.
+Once, the process gets complete, start Windows.

 Solution 7: Clean Install Windows on SSD

-Note: If you have Windows DVD then you can insert and install.
+Note: If you have Windows DVD then you can insert and install it.
 No need to create Bootable Drive.

-1. After Creating Windows 10 Bootable USB Drive Connect it to PC, Then turn off PC or laptop and then start again.
+1. After Creating Windows Bootable USB Drive Connect it to the PC, Then turn off the PC or laptop, and then start again.
 Now press the appropriate key to enter into Boot Menu and choose boot priority.
 Don’t forget to save changes by pressing the F10 key.

-2 Hopefully, Windows 10 installation screen will appear to choose the correct drive in order to clean installation.
+2 Hopefully, the Windows installation screen will appear to choose the correct drive in order to clean the installation.
 After completing the installation process your problem will get completely get solved.